Women's fear of crime: Race and ethnicity

 Theorists have suggested that Black and Latina women, and women of color in general, in the United States may have higher rates of fear of crime due to increased social vulnerability; because of institutional racism and sexism against women of color, their identities may put them at greater risk of victimization, leading to higher levels of fear.
 Some theorists have suggested that African American women may have more fear of crime, because they are exposed to more crime due to living in lower socioeconomic areas.
 Studies have shown that African American women are more sexualized than White women, so their fear of sexual assault is higher.
 This fear of crime leads to more psychological distress among African American women.
-Studies have shown that there is a positive link between men who hold sexist attitudes and men who hold racist attitudes, which leads to an increased possibility of accepting common rape myths.
+Studies have shown that there is a correlation between men holding sexist attitudes and racist attitudes, which leads to an increased possibility of accepting common rape myths.

 Proposals

 In general, proposed solutions to women's fear of crime either place the responsibility on individual women (through preventive strategies) or on official agencies (through infrastructure improvements, anti-rape education, more involved policing, etc.), and are often framed as a combination of both.
-Well designed parks and play spaces, for example, that are properly managed to be well-used and that offer social activities help women and girls to feel safe.
-Proposals that expect women to protect themselves from crime, most focus on the dangers for women in public spaces; however, as women usually face their highest rates of victimization in the home or at the hands of known people, these campaigns have been suggested to be particularly ill-equipped to help solve the problem of women's high fear of crime, and to support an untrue picture of women's victimization.
+Well designed parks and play spaces, for example, that are properly managed to be well-used and that offer social activities, help women and girls to feel safe.
+Among proposals that expect women to protect themselves from crime, most focus on the dangers for women in public spaces; however, as women usually face their highest rates of victimization in the home or at the hands of known people, these campaigns have been suggested to be particularly ill-equipped to help solve the problem of women's high fear of crime, and to support an untrue picture of women's victimization.